 - 25. Oversee the Company's cybersecurity program. - 26.
-Receive periodic management reports on emerging cybersecurity risks and the Company's response to mitigating identified emerging risks. - 27.
+Receive at least twice a year management reports on emerging cybersecurity risks and the Company's response to mitigating identified emerging risks. - 27.
 Receive at least annually a management report regarding compliance with applicable federal and state cybersecurity standards and data privacy laws. - 28.
 Perform an annual review of the Privacy Policy and Terms of Use and recommend any changes to the Board of Directors.